stashed/docs/docs/addons/etcd/tls/index.md

 $ echo '{"CN":"'$NAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -ca=ca.pem -ca-key=ca-key.pem -hostname="$ADDRESS" - | cfssljson -bare $NAME
 ````

 We have stored our SANs in the `ADDRESS` variable here.
-The above commands will create 5 certificates named `ca.pem`, `server.pem`, `server-key.pem`, `client.pem`, and `client-key.pem`.
+The above commands should create 5 certificates named `ca.pem`, `server.pem`, `server-key.pem`, `client.pem`, and `client-key.pem`.
 The `ca.pem` is a self-signed CA certificate.
 Rest of the certificates are signed by this CA.

 ### Create Secret
-Let's create a generic secret with the certificates created above.
+Let's create a generic Secret with the certificates created above.
 ```bash
 $ kubectl create secret generic -n demo etcd-server-certs\
                      --from-file=./ca.pem\